GfSE/SpecIF/documentation/02_Concepts.md

 ## Product Lifecycle Management

 The Specification Integration Facility addresses the problem domain of product lifecycle management (PLM).
-PLM is used to manage all processes, informations and data that will created in an entire product life cycle.
+PLM is used to manage all processes, information and data that will created in an entire product life cycle.
 From the first product idea until the end-of-life of the product.

 ![Product Lifecycle Management (PLM), *source: Wikipedia*](./images/Product_lifecycle_management.png)